DiamondLightSource/pymalcolm/docs/tutorials/motion.rst

 controller, so we will make our Part expose a single method "moveX" (or "moveY") that will "move" it's child Block by doing a Put to the counter value.

-We instantiate two parts, so here are the Methods and Attributes created:
+We instantiate two parts, so here are some of the Methods and Attributes
+created:

 .. digraph:: motion_controllers_and_parts